Chocolate Banana Bread

 ingredients for chocolate banana bread

-• All-Purpose Flour: The base of your banana bread.
+• All-Purpose Flour: The base of your chocolate banana bread.
 Measure it by spooning it into the measuring cup and leveling it off to ensure accuracy.

 • Natural Unsweetened Cocoa Powder: Adds a rich chocolate flavor.
 It’s important not to substitute this with Dutch-process cocoa powder due to differences in acidity.